13 Awesome Things To Do In Bristol, UK As Told By A Resident

 One of the most walkable cities I’ve had the pleasure of living in, Bristol is easily accessible on foot to most places.

-If you’re traveling with little ones or the weather takes a turn, then you’ll look to the First West bus service for public transportation.
+If you’re travelling with little ones or the weather takes a turn, then you’ll look to the First Bus for public transportation.

-A day ticket that allows you multiple rides on multiple services costs £4.00 on the app and £5.00 from the driver.
+There’s an option for a day ticket that allows you multiple rides on multiple services.
+It can be purchased through the app or from the driver.

-If you’re coming into Bristol from the airport there are two options: a pricey taxi or a relatively inexpensive airport shuttle (the Bristol Flyer) at 7.00 pounds one way or 11.00 pounds return per adult running nearly every 10 minutes daily.
+If you’re coming into Bristol from the airport, there are two options: a pricey taxi or a relatively inexpensive airport shuttle (the Bristol Flyer) running nearly every 10 minutes daily.

-If it’s by train that you’re arriving in Bristol, you’ll find yourself at Bristol Temple Meads station (which is really gorgeous) with easy connections by bus or by foot into the city center as well.
+If you’re coming to Bristol by train, you’ll find yourself at Bristol Temple Meads station (which is really gorgeous) with easy connections by bus or on foot into the city center.

-You can check out train times at the National Rail website.
+You can check out train times on the National Rail website.

 Where to Stay in Bristol